juju/docs/src/en/tools-charm-tools.md

 ```

 ## Windows
-Charm Tools is available for, and tested, on Microsoft Windows 7 and 8.
+Charm Tools is available for, and tested on, Microsoft Windows 7 and 8.
 While
 the installer may work on previous versions of Windows there is no guarantee.

 To install, first download the Charm Tools installer from
 [launchpad](https://launchpad.net/charm-tools/1.2/1.2.9/+download/charm-
 tools_1.2.9.exe).
 Once downloaded, execute the installer and follow the on-
 screen prompts.
-After installation you can access Charm Tools either via the
+After installation you can access Charm Tools via the
-`charm` command from either the command line or powershell.
+`charm` command from either the command line or PowerShell.

 To uninstall, please remove Charm Tools from the Add/Remove Software section of
 the Windows Control Panel